Disclosure: As an Amazon Associate, DishStories may earn from qualifying purchases at no extra cost to you.

 A pellet grill specializes in smoky flavor, slow cooking, roasting, and hands-off temperature control.
 It’s ideal for ribs, chicken, brisket, and wood-fired comfort food.

-The steady temperature control makes this grill perfect for smoking your first brisket (a guide we’re currently perfecting based on our recent tests—stay tuned for the full update!)
+The steady temperature control makes this grill perfect for smoking your first brisket.

 A propane flat top grill, on the other hand, is designed for direct high-heat cooking.
 It shines when making smash burgers, breakfast skillets, fajitas, stir fry, or hibachi-style meals.